Why do we eat cranberry sauce on Thanksgiving?

 Like many people who have their first taste of cranberries, the English colonists noted the strong flavor of the tiny berries.

 "In what I've seen in the writings from the period of the pilgrims and beyond, there is reference to the tartness of the cranberry," Wick said.
-According to Wick, the Native people even had a term for the berry that translated to "bitter berry".
+He noted that the Native people even had a term for the berry that translated to "bitter berry."

 According to Wick, the tart fruit became popularly used to create cranberry sauce for turkey and other types of meat in the late 17th century.
 Within a hundred more years, cranberry sauce became a staple dish in the U.S., with its popularity taking off even more throughout the 19th century.

 In the early 20th century, the first cranberries were put into metal cans, Wick said.
 Developed to help preserve a range of foods, canning was also used to help prolong the shelf life of cranberries and cranberry sauce.

 This innovation also helped lead to another culinary development: green bean casseroles.
 Often made from a can of cream of mushroom soup, the green bean casserole is a relatively modern addition to the Thanksgiving menu.